 Denied Disability by the SSA?
 Contact Us

-If you feel the SSA has unfairly denied you much-needed disability benefits, and you live in the Indianapolis or South Bend areas, call Barnes Caldwell Law today.
+If you feel the SSA has unfairly denied you much-needed disability benefits, and you live in the Indianapolis area, call Barnes Caldwell Law today.
 It’s a struggle to survive without income when you’re disabled.
 If you have a denied disability claim, we may be able to help.